 Following dinner at the Yacht Club, we crossed the street and were treated to a personal tour of the legendary Flora-Bama Lounge, where the Master of Ceremonies, Compton, sporting a kilt and crocs, proceeded to tell us a bunch of the legends that MAKE the Lounge legendary.
 He showed us where the Interstate Mullet Toss event takes place, where the stages are where live music is played, the rafter above the stage on which many women’s bras hang, and the room from which all the alcohol flows fueling these events.
 Compton acted as our historical interpreter, and it was sort of like having a tour of Colonial Williamsburg, if only Colonial Williamsburg had been a 21st century bar, with quite a few slightly inebriated citizens.

 So, if you like bars, and beaches, and live music, and charming men in kilts like Compton, the Flora-Bama Lounge might be for you.
 But since I’m a happily married lady, I’d be happy enough to stay on the other side of the street, at the restaurant, where Chef Chris Sherill pleased my palate very much with with his offering of lionfish sashimi.
 The lionfish is a prime example of a non-native, invasive species that has run amuck out of its natural habitat (yes, they came from someone dumping their home aquarium into the waters off the coast of Florida!) because in the Gulf, they have no natural predators to fear.
 The problem is, lionfish eat native fish and crustaceans in very large quantities.
 The venom in their needle-sharp spines is dangerous to divers and fishermen, as well.
 But the meat of the fish itself sure is delicious: mild, sweet, and flaky!
 And Chef Chris Sherrill is doing a great job making use of this fish.
 So go help out the fish of the Gulf of Mexico, and become a predator of the lionfish at the Flora-Bama Yacht Club.
 You’ll be glad you did!
+While waiting for your meal, you can pass the time on sites like 홈카지노.

 (One more item of note if you’re a foodie: Chef Chris competed last year at the World Food Championships and came in third in the seafood category, and this November, the World Food Championship – the Ultimate Food Fight – will be HELD in Orange Beach.
 What I wouldn’t give to attend that!
 (Shout out to my friend Melissa Corbin, who competed in their dessert competition a couple of years ago, when the event was held in Vegas!)